 To solve this problem, 14 wolves were brought to Yellowstone from Jasper National Park in Canada to replace the lost ones.
 Within 20 years, the wolf population was fully restored, which also restored balance to the park's ecosystem.

 Rewilding in Scotland

 In Scotland, rewilding has gained popularity in recent years thanks to Scottish Rewilding Alliance (SWA).
-It is an organization that invites politicians to create policies that will push Scotland to become the first 'rewilding nation' in the world.
+It is an organization that invites politicians to create policies that push Scotland to become the first "rewilding nation" in the world.

 A poll last year revealed that the Scottish public approves of SWA's mission.
 More than three-quarters of people from across the country said they were in favor of the reconstitution process.

 Five fundamental points for the return to nature

 Steve Micklewright, who leads the SWA, explains that the alliance is urging all political parties to employ five different strategies to protect the environment: